The following document details the requirements of DNS records used for PSaaS Appliance instances.

 In the PSaaS Appliance, you may map any arbitrary domain name to a tenant using the Custom Domains feature.
 You may also map multiple custom domains to a single tenant.

 |Root Tenant Authority||Sample Tenant||Custom Domain for the Sample Tenant|

-Please note that all tenant names are derived from the base RTA.
+Please note that all tenant names are derived from the base Configuration Tenant.
 However, you may set your custom domain to point toward any of your tenants (in the example above,

 new-name.not-example.com maps to